-"Far away up the empty slope I heard a harsh scream, and saw a thing like a huge white butterfly go flying and fluttering up into the sky and, circling, disappear over some low hills beyond.
-The sound of its voice was so strange that I shivered and seated myself more firmly upon the machine.
+"Far away up the desolate slope I heard a harsh scream, and saw a thing like a huge white butterfly go slanting and fluttering up into the sky and, circling, disappear over some low hills beyond.
+The sound of its voice was so dismal that I shivered and seated myself more firmly upon the machine.
 Looking round me again, I saw that, quite near, what I had taken to be a reddish mass of rock was moving slowly towards me.
 Then I saw the thing was really a monstrous crab-like creature.
-Can you imagine a crab as large as that table, with its many legs moving slowly and uncertainly, its big claws swaying, waving and feeling, and its stalked eyes gleaming at you on either side of its metallic front?
+Can you imagine a crab as large as that table, with its many legs moving slowly and uncertainly, its big claws swaying, its long antennae, like carters' whips, waving and feeling, and its stalked eyes gleaming at you on either side of its metallic front?
 Its back was strong and ornamented with ugly bosses, and a greenish crust was on it it here and there.
 I could see the many openings of its complicated mouth flickering and feeling as it moved.

-"As I stared at this monster crawling towards me, I felt something on my cheek as though a fly had lighted there.
+"As I stared at this sinister monster crawling towards me, I felt a tickling on my cheek as though a fly had lighted there.
 I tried to brush it away with my hand, but in a moment it returned, and almost immediately came another by my ear.
 I struck at this, and caught something thin.
 It was drawn swiftly out of my hand.
-With a frightful cry, I turned, and I saw that I had grasped another monster crab that stood just behind me.
-Its evil eyes were moving on their stalks, its mouth was all alive with appetite, and its vast claws, were descending upon me.
+With a frightful cry, I turned, and I saw that I had grasped the antenna of another monster crab that stood just behind me.
+Its evil eyes were wriggling on their stalks, its mouth was all alive with appetite, and its vast claws, smeared with an algal slime, were descending upon me.
 In a moment my hand was on the lever, and I had placed a month between myself and these monsters.
 But I was still on the same beach, and I saw them distinctly now as soon as I stopped.
 Dozens of them seemed to be crawling here and there, in the sad light, among the sheets of intense green.

-"I cannot convey the sense of terrible dread that hung over the world.
-The red eastern sky, the northward blackness, the salt Dead Sea, the stony beach crawling with these foul, slowstirring monsters, the uniform poisonous-looking green of the plants, the thin air that hurts one's lungs: all contributed to an appalling effect.
+"I cannot convey the sense of terrible desolation that hung over the world.
+The red eastern sky, the northward blackness, the salt Dead Sea, the stony beach crawling with these foul, slow-stirring monsters, the uniform poisonous-looking green of the plants, the thin air that hurts one's lungs: all contributed to an appalling effect.
 I moved on a hundred years, and there was the same red sun-a little larger, a little duller-the same dying sea, the same chill air, and the same crowd of earthy crabs creeping in and out among the green weed and the red rocks.
 And in the westward sky, I saw a curved pale line like a vast new moon.